-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+Internal joinery and kitchen fittings Repair category 2 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Kitchen fittings are showing some signs of wear and tear as well as some missing cupboard door handles.
+A cupboard door requires to be fitted.

-Chimney breasts and fireplaces

-Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace installed within the property.
+It should be emphasised that the flues were not checked or appliance tested.
+Checks should be made prior to purchase.
+All other original fireplaces have been removed/ blocked and we assume adequately vented.